 The onus is on individual members to ensure that the correct procedures are followed for Membership applications and renewals on the Paddlers’ Zone.

 All Club memberships expire on 31 December.

 If you do not renew your membership, your access to the Club is deactivated.

 Subject to availability, all PCC members are entitled to rent boat racks.
 (Temporary Access Pass holders may not rent boat-racks.)

 The procedure for renting is via the Paddlers’ Zone website online membership application process.
 This is administered by the Membership Manager, Tracy Pomeroy-Ward (email address:email@example.com or firstname.lastname@example.org )

 The rental fee is only one rate and is regardless of when rental commences.

 All rental periods expire on December 31 each year.

-Members registering during our Earlybird registration period (up until 31 January) will be able to renew or cancel racks they rented the previous season.
+Members renewing during our Earlybird renewal period (up until 31 January) will be able to renew or cancel racks they rented the previous season.
 However, once the Earlybird period is complete, unpaid racks are released/no longer reserved.
 Former members then requiring racks will be randomly allocated the next available rack.
 (Once paid for and processed, racks can be swopped via your Paddlers’ Zone account)